Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

     - csharp
     - dotnet
 ---
 Before we dive into how to construct aggregate sagas in Akkatecture, we are missing some crucial bits.
 We have laid out some fundamental building blocks, but have not put them all together.
-Let's do that quickly.
+Let us do that before proceeding to the next chunky task.

 ### Putting It All Together

 We need to tell our aggregate how to handle commands.

-Use the `AggregateRoot.Command<T>(Func<T,bool> handler)` to register your command handlers
+Use the `AggregateRoot.Command<T>(Func<T,bool> handler)` to register your command handlers:

 ```csharp
 public class Account : AggregateRoot<Account, AccountId, AccountState>